What does submission in marriage really mean?

 Next week, we’ll look at four ways we can move our marriages from rules-driven submission to embracing the freedom that comes with grace.
+(Update!
+Click here to read the post!)
 Then hopefully, we will begin to understand what submission in marriage means!

 But let’s talk in the Comments!
 Have you struggled with rules versus freedom in your relationship with God and marriage?

-*This type of slavery was different from the colonial slavery we are most familiar with.
+*This type of slavery was different from the colonial slavery we in the modern world are most familiar with.
 In those days, people could out of their free will offer themselves into slavery to pay off debts and it appears Onesimus might have been in this category.